 How difficult is the Huayna Picchu Hike?

-For avid hikers who are used to hiking on rough, steep terrain, and who are physically healthy and in good shape, the hike isn’t so bad.
+For avid hikers who are used to hiking on rough, steep terrain, and who are in good shape, the hike isn’t so bad.
 For visitors who don’t hike often and are not in tip-top shape, the hike will be more challenging, but doable.
 The only people who shouldn’t attempt this hike are people who are afraid of heights, are prone to vertigo, or have a heart condition that puts them at higher risk for severe altitude sickness.

 The hike itself is classified as moderate and involves a lot of steep inclines and declines.
 Much of the trail is quite narrow but there are steel cables in some places to help you navigate particularly difficult areas.